Chittapriya Ray Chaudhuri: Death

 Police raided their hideout and found a clue which led them to Kaptipada village, Balasore district where they were staying.
 On 9 September 1915 Police had declared them as bandits and chased them.
 Ray Chaudhuri and others requested Jatindranath to leave and go to safe place but Jatin refused and all of them decided to fight beside the bank of Buribalam river.
-After seventy-five minutes gunfight Ray Chaudhuri received a bullet wound and died that very day.
+After seventy-five minutes gunfight Ray Chaudhuri received a bullet wound and died that day.